Background Check in Germany: What Employers Need to Know in 2026

 Section 26 BDSG — employee data protection

-Permits the processing of personal data in connection with establishing an employment relationship, insofar as this is necessary.
-“Necessary” means: the check must have a concrete connection to the role.
+Allows the processing of personal data in connection with establishing an employment relationship, insofar as this is necessary.
+“Necessary" means: the review must have a concrete connection to the role.

 Article 6 GDPR — lawfulness of processing